UK Council for Psychotherapy

 Love is that condition in which the happiness of another person is essential to your own...
 Robert A. Heinlein

 Fulfillment, Unfulfillment We may be happy but unfulfilled (See also Unfulfilled Potential) as if we want to "stop the world, I want to get off", as Irving Heller once said.
 What truly fulfils us may be something we want to address.
-Fulfillment for some can be embracing our struggles, raising to challenges, contributing to others and our own self-improvement, so we can
+Fulfillment for some can be embracing our struggles, rising to challenges, contributing to others and our own self-improvement, so we can live our life to our full potential.

 Dying is easy, it's living that scares me to death.
 Annie Lennox